ibm-cloud-docs/sell/tutorial-publish-vsimage.md

 1. Select the version > **I affirm that my company is authorized to use all materials**.
 1. Click **Request Approval**.

 At this point, your publishing request is reviewed by {{site.data.keyword.cloud_notm}} to ensure the required details, such as the product name, catalog entry, product page, pricing model, and support experience are complete and accurate.
-When your request is approved, you receive an email notifiying you that you can publish your product to the catalog.
+When your request is approved, you receive an email notifying you that you can publish your product to the catalog.

 If updates are required, you'll receive a separate email with details about the required updates.
 After you address all review feedback, you can submit another publishing request.
 {: note}